macgitver/libGitWrap/README.md

 # GitWrap - Git API for Qt
 This library provides an easy to use Qt'ish API, based on the libgit2 library.

-If you want to write an Qt application accessing a Git repository, GitWrap is probably what you are looking for.
+If you want to write a Qt application with access to Git repositories, GitWrap is probably what you are looking for.

+**Important Note:**
+Development and API-Design of this library is mainly driven by the [MacGitver-Project](www.macgitver.org).
+We provide a deprecation mechanism, that avoids unnecessary API-breakage.
+Sometimes this is not possible though and you have to make adjustments by your own, when updating to a newer development version.

 ## License
 GitWrap is released under the terms of GPL version 2.